 In the first article about teaching the biblical story to successive generations, we talked about the need to help kids see the “box lid” of the biblical story and not merely teach the “pieces” of story.
-This makes “educational” sense because it helps kids learn the Bible more easily and permanently.
+This makes “educational” sense because it helps kids learn the Bible more easily as well as permanently and that in itself is a good reason to do it.
 But, there’s another reason we should do this…

 God Has Commanded We Teach the Story!

 In Deuteronomy 4:9, God spoke through Moses and gave this simple command…